Losilof39/glDoom/README.md

 * Removal of unused declarations
 * Code cleanup
 * Remove type defintions
-* Add ANSI C Implementation in some parts
+* Add ANSI C Implementations in some parts
 * Fixed win32 build
 * Add GetTicks macro
-* Cleanup msvc level 3 and a little of level 4 warnings
+* Remove msvc level 3 and a little of level 4 warnings
 * Replaced `_filelength` function to `fstat`
 * Created a bitmap loader based on windows api
 * Ported Win32 api to posix